Shopping in St. Maarten and St. Martin

 - Souvenirs/Beachwear: The top place for many years has been RIMA, with two stores west of the center of town on Front Street.
 The first is on the Great Bay side of Front Street, opposite Coliseum Casino.
 It has many thousands of beachwear and souvenir items from colorful tropical shirts to pareos, hats, sweatshirts, white cotton dresses, and tons more -- it's a not-to-be missed one-stop souvenir emporium.
 Diagonally across the street a short walk to the west is their other three-story store, with tens of thousands more items.
 VISIT BOTH...not to be missed!

 - The Boardwalk / Great Bay Promenade in Philipsburg may be the most popular place

 to stroll and relax.
 On the beach next to Front Street, it's loaded with

-restaurants and gives you a quick respite from Front Street shopping.
+restaurants and some shops and gives you a quick respite from Front Street shopping.
 Most

-popular restaurant: Taloula Mango's, which usually has entertainment in
+popular restaurant: Taloula Mango's / Blue Bitch Bar, which usually has entertainment in

 - Le West Indies: It's a small (by US standards) but ostentatious